 - Created courses used by doctors and technicians: eNyota has created medical courses to explain product usage and benefits to doctors, physicians, technicians, and nurses who use the products to treat patients.

 - Created animated videos to explain complex issues: Courses have been created where complex issues are broken down into bite-sized animated formats for learners to better grasp the topics.
 These animated videos range from 2 minutes to 5 minutes, making the information digestible and easy to refer to.

-- Designed training content to train customers: eNyota has created courses which organizations have used to train their channel partners, distributers, vendors, and retailers, thus ensuring all the concerned parties have complete product knowledge.
-This extends support to sales reps, and allows vendors to provide quality customer service to the end users.
+- Designed training content to train customers: eNyota has created courses which organizations have used to train their channel partners, distributors, vendors, and retailers, thus ensuring all the concerned parties have complete product knowledge.
+This extends support to sales reps and allows vendors to provide quality customer service to the end users.

 - Created courses on good manufacturing practices and supply chain awareness: eNyota has created courses that spread awareness on how pharmaceutical and medical devices are manufactured using industry best practices and standards.
 These courses also provide training on effective product distribution and supply chain awareness, both of which eNyota helps your organization achieve.

 The rapid ever-changing pharma environment demands a lot from your employees.
 Make it simpler for them by providing world-class eLearning solutions accessible on their mobile devices.